stevedonovan/winapi/readme.md

     print(os.clock() - t)

 So my i3 is effectively a two-processor machine; four such processes take 1.325 seconds, just under twice as long.
 The second parameter means 'wait for all'; like the @{Process:wait} method, it has an optional timeout parameter.

+The `true` parameter forces it to wait until _all_ the proceses are finished.
+Jf successful, `wait_for_processes` will return the index of the exiting process in the array of processes, so by using `false` we can wait for any process to finish, deal with the results, and continue waiting for the others.
+This is how Lake does [multithreading](https://github.com/stevedonovan/Lake/blob/master/lake#L376) on Windows.

 ## Working with Windows